DebugBSD/WorldEditor/README.md

 - Add support to copy&paste regions of pixels.
 - Add custom filter to the finder so we can find Tiles, Decals or whatever...
 - Add a ruler on the image.
 - Create a custom Directory control where to show all files (Change the wxGenericDirCtrl by a custom control).
+Images must be shown as thumbnails.
 - Add support to Undo/Redo.
 - Add icon to the main frame.
 - Particle Editor.
 - Sound.
 - Add Fade In/Out (see Blend/Disolve in ImageMagick)
 - Think carefully about how to update all views.
+- Improve the User Interface.

 # NOTE
 - Zoom in/out is dangerous because when zooming too much, we lost the image.
 We should find another way to zoom in/out the image without losing the image.